fiverecords/SuperTimecodeConverter/README.md

 - **Independent audio devices:** LTC Input, LTC Output, and Audio Thru each manage their own `AudioDeviceManager`, allowing independent device selection
 - **Fractional accumulators:** MTC and Art-Net outputs use fractional timing accumulators to eliminate drift from integer-ms timer resolution
 - **Background device scanning:** audio devices are scanned on a background thread to avoid blocking the UI on startup
-- **Two-phase initialization:** settings are loaded in two phases — non-audio settings are applied immediately, while audio device settings are applied after the background scan completes
+- **Two-phase initialization:** non-audio settings are applied immediately; audio device settings are applied after the background scan completes
 - **Cross-platform:** built with JUCE for native performance on Windows, macOS, and Linux

 ---